outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - are state chnages (time) resulting from input rules/attributes like stability/efficiency of info in a particular state trajectory?
           - are there structures that can vary across non-adjacent states?
           - what determines adjacence/probability of states?
-          - can you change to non-adjacent states using different probability structures than adjacence?
+          - can you change to non-adjacent states using different probability structures than adjacence/similarity?
           - what would be able to store excess energy that time cannot handle (is probability a dimension that stores energy like time stores energy)
           - do state changes (time) allocate energy according to which states can handle/preserve it?
           - if you design a state that can store energy better than your current state, how do you deploy that state change (design particles that store energy better than quantum particles and deploy a function to convert them) or introduce it to current energy storage so it self-migrates (make it adjacent)?